alez71/ceng3420/README.md

 For more info., please refer to the slides: http://www.cse.cuhk.edu.hk/~byu/CENG3420/2022Spring/index.html

 ## History
 * Apr.
+2, 2022: The figure 'fsm.pdf' has been updated
+* Apr.
 1, 2022: The figure 'riscv-lc.pdf' has been updated
 * Mar.
 23, 2022: Lab 3-2 is released
 * Mar.
 21, 2022: Add static libraries for Lab 3-1